Let's keep going!

 Map

-The map shows locations where food waste buckets and disposable orange bags are distributed to city residents.
+The map shows the locations where orange bags and buckets for collecting food waste are distributed to the residents of the city.

 What is defined as food waste?